bsummy/blog/assets/posts/blog7/markdown.md

 ## Contentedness

-In keeping with the horror/sci-fi element of the movie, a motif through Gambino's lyrics is of content.
+In keeping with the horror/sci-fi element of the movie, a motif through Gambino's lyrics is of blissful satisfaction.
 Gambino is pleased with his life, stating "All my life I had to try to survive, but it is alright now."

 Gambino has fame:

 > "Everybody know me, I don't need I.D.
 (Uh-huh)"
+>
 > _H3@RT$ W3RE M3@NT T0 F7¥_

 Gambino has found love: